 - Sixth Ranger: Nocturn

 - Sixth Ranger Traitor: When banished to the Pit, Brutaka briefly joins forces with the Barraki with the hopes of getting his hands on the Mask of Life.
-It ends badly when he sells them out.
+It almost ends with his death when he tries to sell them out.

 - A God Am I: Attempted, but stopped by Makuta.
 Unfortunately, that inspired Makuta to do it himself.